-PSG held 1-1 by Barcelona in WCL semis, Bayern plays Chelsea

-PARIS (AP) — Paris Saint-Germain drew 1-1 at home to Barcelona in the first leg of their Champions League semifinal, with Bayern Munich hosting Chelsea in the first leg of the other women’s semifinal later Sunday.
+Bayern tops Chelsea 2-1, Barça draws 1-1 at PSG in WCL semis

+“The reality is, I don’t know,” Hayes said.
+“I just hope she’s available.”

+In Paris, Barcelona secured a valuable away goal through Jenni Hermoso’s competition-leading sixth tally, though she later left the game with an ankle injury.

-Barcelona caught PSG’s defense napping in the 13th minute when Aitana Bonmati’s cross from the right to the back post was headed home by the unmarked Jenni Hermoso.
-It was the competition top scorer’s sixth goal.
+Barcelona caught PSG’s defense napping in the 13th minute when Aitana Bonmati’s cross from the right to the back post was headed home by the unmarked Hermoso.

 PSG equalized through U.S. defender Alana Cook in the 21st, with the right back heading in after France striker Marie-Antoinette Katoto headed a corner ball down to her.